mambax7/xbootstrap4/README.md

 xBootstrap
 ==========

-xBootstrap is a theme for XOOPS (www.xoops.org) developed with Bootstrap.
+xBootstrap4 is a theme for XOOPS (www.xoops.org) developed with Bootstrap4.

 Online demo: http://demo.xoopsfire.com